Stress Management Methods

 Why should you give yourself an out when you are in a stressful situation?

 Being stressed stinks.
 Your heart beats out of your torso, you are feeling frazzled, and it’s not possible to get to sleep through the night.
-There’s no doubt that anxiety affects the entire body, and that is why it’s important to take care of yourself when.
+There’s no doubt that anxiety affects the entire body, and that is why it’s important to take care of yourself when you are feeling stressed.

 Circumstances, and even just thoughts that are stressful cause the reaction in the body referred to as the fight-or-flight reaction.
 When this occurs, the heart rhythm and blood pressure rise, breathing accelerates and muscle tightness increases.
 This is all good and well if someone comes up to you and you need a burst of adrenaline to run away.
 But the pressure response is misfiring mistaking our anxiety in the office for a real threat.